businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 The level of granularity should be sufficient to allow you to analyze how these activities impact WTP and SOC and how they differentiate your company.

-**B. Identifying Key Activities: Primary and Support Activities for your SBUs**
+**Identifying Key Activities: Primary and Support Activities for your SBUs**

 For **each** of your 2-3 chosen SBUs, conduct a detailed activity analysis.
 In your NotebookLM workspace, create a dedicated subsection for "Activity Analysis" within each SBU's section.
 Then: